 5.3 Panel

 5.3.1 A panel at least 50 mm long and 50 mm wide and not less than 1.1 mm thickness stainless steel 302 or 304 in accordance with Specification EN 10088/2, 2R having a bright annealed finish.
-The surface roughness height shall be 50 +/- 25 nm arithmetical average deviation from mean line.
+The surface roughness height shall be 50 25 nm arithmetical average deviation from the mean line.
 At least one panel end shall form a 90° angle with the surface.
+Panels showing stains, discolouration or many scratches are not acceptable.
 Panels should be cleaned prior to use as 10.1.2, except with ten washes of final solvent.
 Between uses, the panel test surface shall be protected from scratches and contamination, and the panels stored at conditions described in 8.1.

 5.4 Roller mechanically or hand operated

-5.4.1 A steel roller 85 +/- 2.5 mm in diameter and 45 +/- 1.5 mm in width , covered with rubber approximately 6 mm thickness, having a Shore scale A durometer hardness of 80 +/- 5.
+5.4.1 A steel roller 85 2.5 mm in diameter and 45 1.5 mm in width , covered with rubber approximately 6 mm thickness, having a Shore scale A durometer hardness of 80 5.
 The surface shall be a true cylinder void of any convex or concave deviations.
-The mass of the roller shall be 2 +/- 0.1 kg.
+The mass of the roller shall be 2 0.1 kg.

 5.4.2 No part of the apparatus shall increase the pressure of the roller during use.
-The roller shall move either mechanically or by hand at the rate of 600 +/- 20 mm/min.
+The roller shall move either mechanically or by hand at the rate of 600 20 mm/min.

 5.5 Test stands and ancillary apparatus

-5.5.1 The test stand that shall hold the test panel (see Figure 1), with the tape applied, at an angle of 2° +/- 1°, with the vertical, so that when the mass is acting on the test specimen, no peel forces will be exerted on the tape (see Fig. 2).
+5.5.1 The test stand that shall hold the test panel (see Figure 1), with the tape applied, at an angle of 2° 1°, with the vertical, so that when the mass is acting on the test specimen, no peel forces will be exerted on the tape (see Fig. 2).

 5.5.2 The test stand that will support the test panel in a horizontal plane, approximately 300 mm above the work surface.

-5.5.3 Clamps (shear clips), that will allow the attachment of the mass to the specimen, distributing the load equally across the tape specimen width.
+5.5.3 Clamps (shear clips) that will allow the attachment of the mass to the specimen, distributing the load equally across the tape specimen width.

 5.5.4 Test Masses

-5.5.4.1 The test mass (load) shall be 500 +/- 2.5 g or 1000 +/- 5.0 g.
+5.5.4.1 The test mass (load) shall be 500 2.5 g or 1000 5.0 g.
 The mass of the clamp described in 5.5.3 shall be included as part of the total mass.

 5.5.4.2 Other Masses (loads) may be used if mutually agreed upon prior to testing.
 The mass of the clamp described in 5.5.3 shall be included as part of the total mass.